Sweet and tangy, tamarind is one of the widely used spice-condiments found in every South-Asian kitchen!

 The pulp is also favored in “hot and sour” soups as well in marinades.

-Its pulp is also used in confectionaries as solidifying agent.
+Its pulp is also employed in confectionaries as a solidifying agent.

-Tamarind has no known reported cases of allergic or toxicity, and may be safely used in pregnancy and in nursing mothers.
+Tamarind has no known reported cases of allergic or toxicity and may be safely used in pregnancy and nursing mothers.

 (Medical Disclaimer: The information and reference guides on this website are intended solely for the general information of the reader.
 It is not to be used to diagnose health problems or for treatment purposes.
 It is not a substitute for medical care provided by a licensed and qualified health professional.
 Please consult your health care provider for any advice on medications.)